darrenjw/blog/min-ppl2/src/main/tut/DraftPost.md

 }
 import Wrapped._
 ```
-As before, if you are pasting code blocks into the REPL, you will need to use `paste:` mode to paste these two definitions together.
+As before, if you are pasting code blocks into the REPL, you will need to use `:paste` mode to paste these two definitions together.

 The essential structure is similar to that from the previous post, but with a few notable differences.
 Most fundamentally, we now require any concrete implementation to provide a `draw` method returning a single particle from the distribution.
 Like before, we are not worrying about purity of functional code here, and using a standard random number generator with a globally mutating state.
 We can define a `mapP` method (for "map particle") using the new `flatMap` method on `Particle`, and then use that to define `map` and `flatMap` for `Prob[_]`.
 Crucially, `draw` is used to define `flatMap` without requiring a Cartesian product of distributions to be formed.